Urgent Crisis: College Mental Health Needs Attention

 A study conducted by the Healthy Minds Network found that 80% of college students reported increased stress and anxiety levels during the pandemic.

-Additionally, social isolation, remote learning, and uncertainty about the future have contributed to feelings of loneliness and depression among students.
+Additionally, social isolation, remote learning, and uncertainty about the future have contributed to feelings of and depression among students.

 To cope with these challenges, colleges and universities have implemented various strategies.